Black hole mergers beyond general relativity: a self-force approach

 We use this spectral machinery to solve for $R_{lm}$ up to $l=50$ and $|m|\leq l$.
 From the field modes $R_{lm}$, we compute the regular field $\varphi^\R_{(1,1)}$ and scalar self-force $f^\alpha_{(1,2)}$ as functions of $\sigma_p$ along the particle's trajectory, using the standard mode-sum method~\cite{Barack:2009ux,Heffernan:2012su}.
 We find that 50 $l$-modes suffice to calculate these quantities to at least two digits of accuracy up until $\sigma_p \approx 0.99$.
 Due to strong beaming of the scalar field as the particle approaches the horizon, higher $l$ modes would be required after that time.
 Errors from our spectral method are far below the error from the $\ell$-mode truncation, with maximum relative error of $\sim 10^{-6}$ in $\varphi^\R_{(1,1)}$ and $f^\alpha_{(1,2)}$ due to truncation of the spectral index at $j=50$.

-\emph{Results.}---Using our data for the self-force $f^\alpha_{(1,2)}$, we first solve the ODEs~\eqref{eq:pG1} and~\eqref{eq:pG2} for the frequency correction $\Omega_{(1,2)}$ and forcing function $F_{(1,2)}$, with initial conditions (at the ISCO) determined from the transition-to-plunge solution.
+\emph{Results.}---Using our data for the self-force $f^\alpha_{(1,2)}$, we first solve the ODEs~\eqref{eq:pG1} and~\eqref{eq:pG2} for the frequency correction $\Omega_{(1,2)}$ and forcing function $F_{(1,2)}$, with initial conditions (asymptotically near the ISCO) determined from the transition-to-plunge solution.
 Figure~\ref{fig:rpdot and Omega vs rp} displays the results, with the geodesic frequency and forcing function also shown for comparison.
 Both 0PG and 1PG quantities go to zero at the horizon due to the infinite redshift there; conversely, the 1PG terms blow up at the ISCO due to the breakdown of the PG approximation there (where the transition-to-plunge dynamics takes over~\cite{Kuchler:2025hwx}).
 In the lower panel of Fig.~\ref{fig:rpdot and Omega vs rp}, we plot $\varphi^\R_{(1,1)}$, which directly governs the correction $-\mathring{m}_2\e\lam^2 \varphi^\R_{(1,1)}$ to the particle's mass.
+The plot indicates growth of the mass during the plunge, consistent with Ref.~\cite{Wittek:2024gxn}.
+Our data for $\varphi^\R_{(1,1)}$ and $f^\alpha_{(1,2)}$ is openly available in Ref.~\cite{data}.

 At geodesic order, the orbital frequency follows a familiar pattern~\cite{Damour:2007xr}, climbing from $m_1\Omega_{(0)}=1/(6\sqrt{6})$ at the ISCO to a peak value $1/(3\sqrt{6})$ at the light ring ($r_p=3m_1$) before falling to zero.
 From our data for $\Omega_{(1,2)}$, we find that the 1PG peak orbital frequency is shifted to $m_1\Omega_{\rm peak} \approx 1/(3\sqrt{6})+0.0029(8)\e\lam^2$.